DavidMStraub/netviel/docs/developers.md

 Build it like so:

-`cd netviel && python3 setup.py build`
+`cd netviel && python3 -m pip install -e . --user`

 ## Prepare the frontend